 As go the kine, slower go the Kindred.

 New Orleans’ vampires were slower to change their linguistic customs than the city’s shorter-lived mortals.
 In fact, it was considered a faux pas to speak English in Elysium until well into the 20th century: French was the official language of court.
 Kindred who didn’t speak French resultantly found themselves quite excluded from social functions.
 American-born neonates who didn’t speak the language were taught by their sires, but not all neonates had “proper” sires who were willing or able to do so.
 This linguistic divide increasingly alienated “improperly raised” neonates from their more privileged peers and the city’s elders.
 Even many “proper” childer increasingly resented having to learn a foreign language and getting mocked in Elysium for their accents or verbal slip-ups.
 Wasn’t this the United States?

-Antoine Savoy was the first Kindred elder to adapt with the times and made English the language of his court in the 1920s.
-This move was very popular among neonates and helped establish his reputation as a more easygoing alternative to the ultraconservative prince.
+Antoine Savoy was the first elder to adapt with the times and made English the language of his court in the 1920s.
+This move was very popular among neonates and helped establish Savoy’s reputation as a more easygoing alternative to the ultraconservative prince.
 Vidal held out until 1969, the 200th anniversary of his praxis over the city, before finally declaring that Sanctified clergy and the officers of his court would use English when conducting official functions (with the exception of Sanctified rites, which would continue to be held in traditional Latin).
 Some Kindred expected the hoary Ventrue to resist change for even longer: Prince Mithras of London mandated the use of Latin in his court until the 17th century.
-French was never the Castillian Ventrue’s mother tongue, however, nor his Moorish seneschal’s, and he was less attached to it than city’s francophone elders.
+French was never the Castillian Ventrue’s mother tongue, however, nor his Moorish seneschal’s, and he was less attached to it than the city’s francophone elders.